-The Illinois Park District Liquid Asset Fund Plus (IPDLAF+) is a not-for-profit investment trust formed pursuant to the Illinois Municipal Code and managed by a Board of Trustees elected from participating members.
+The Illinois Park District Liquid Asset Fund Plus (IPDLAF+) is a class of the Illinois Portfolio, a series of the Illinois Trust, a not-for-profit investment trust formed pursuant to the Illinois Municipal Code and managed by a Board of Trustees elected from participating members.
 Neither is registered with the SEC as an investment company.
 Investments are valued at share price, which is the price for which the investment could be sold.

-See Note III.A. for further information.
+See Note IV.A. for further information.